 - Identify and protect important habitats from disruptive land uses.

 - Do not disturb dens.

 - Do not hunt in summer.

 - Do not poison.

-- Support HTC bylaw (if proposed) on designated trapping areas.
+- Support HTC bylaw (proposed) on designated trapping areas.

-BELUGA WHALE (Delphinapterus leucas) / QILALUGAQ Biology The beluga is an odontocete, or toothed whale, having up to 40 teeth that are similar in shape and size.
+BELUGA WHALE (Delphinapterus leucas) / QILALUGAQ

+The beluga is an odontocete, or toothed whale, having up to 40 teeth that are similar in shape and size.
 They are dark grey and about 1.5 m (5 ft.) in length when they are born.
 Calving occurs in spring.
 With each passing year, the skin lightens in colour, by the time a beluga is about 9 years of age, it is white in colour.
 Adult males are larger than adult females.
 Belugas feed mainly on squid and fish.
 They themselves are preyed upon by polar bears, killer whales and humans, and to a limited extent walruses.
-They are a very vocal species, having earned the name of "the sea canary".
-They make sounds which are used for echolocation, that is to help them find their way and their food, as well as sounds to communicate, which are those

-which can be heard by other whales.
+echolocation, that is to help them find their way and their food, as well as sounds to communicate, which are those which can be heard by other whales.
 They have a habit unique among whales, and that is that they concentrate in estuaries during the summer.
 This has made them well accessible to hunters and well known to the general public.

-Traditional Use

 Highly valued food resource.

-Important Habitat

-Between Parry and Garry islands; Kugmallit Bay; mouth of Horton River.
+Mouth of Horton River.

 Calving in Mackenzie Bay and Shallow Bay.

-Management Plans/Agreements

-Inuvialuit Inupiat Beaufort Sea Beluga Whale Agreement (2000) Beaufort Sea Beluga Management Plan (1998)
+Inuvialuit Inupiat Beaufort Sea Beluga Whale Agreement (2000) Beaufort Sea Beluga Management Plan (1998).
+HTC Beluga Bylaws

-Recent Research

 Beluga Monitoring Program:

-- standardized in 1977 in Mackenzie Delta.
+- standardized in 1977 in Mackenzie Delta,

 - Paulatuk added in 1989,

 - FJMC took over program in 1987,

 - Continues to present day,

 - Samples and enumerates the catch,

 - Conducted by the HTC representatives and coordinated by the FJMC,

 - Constitutes the largest and longest database of beluga harvest monitoring in the Arctic.

 Aerial Surveys:

-1970s and 1980s by oil and gas industry contractors DNA:
+1970s and 1980s by oil and gas industry contractors

+DNA:

 - Beaufort Sea beluga constitute one of the largest stocks of beluga in Canada, and one of four that overwinters in the Bering Sea. - Together these four stocks make up the Bering Sea population. - Genetic studies have shown the stocks are discreet, with the exception of some wanderings by the large males.

 Satellite Telemetry: